Industry

 Founder & Chief Idea Farmer, Lemon Ideas

 The architect of Innopreneurs.
-Over 12 seasons, Deepak has built Lemon Ideas into the reference point for grassroots startup innovation in India.
-He combines event management, VC relationships, government engagement, and founder mentorship in a way that is rare for any programme operating outside a metro city.
+Over 12 seasons, Deepak has built Lemon Ideas into the go-to name for grassroots startup work in India.
+He blends event work, VC ties, government links, and founder mentorship.
+That mix is rare for any programme outside a metro city.

 MA